Sewerbird/Helios2400/docs/gdd/Helios_GDDvC.md

 ## The Units

 There are 4 kinds of player units in HELIOS, and 1 kind of computer unit.
 Units cost Build Points to place on the map, and players get 1 Build Point for each territory they control.
+You may Build in any territory that doesn't have a Terran Army on it, even if you don't have any units there.

 ### Citizens